 The worst diets are unsustainable, complex, and highly restrictive.
 These would be fad diets and insanely limiting weight loss plans.
 For example:

 - Celery juice diets

 - Cabbage soup diet

-While these may give you fast results, it’s not the best for lasting change and healthy weight loss.
+While these may give you fast results, eating fewer calories in such a drastic way is not the best for lasting change and healthy weight loss.

 It’s necessary to stop equating diets with starving yourself and not having fun.
 The word “diet” itself gets such a bad rep!
 We’ll get to choosing a good diet for long-term results below.

 When picking a diet, the most important factor to consider is sustainability.
 Does it align with your lifestyle, goals, and interests?
 These are important to keep the experience attractive and doable.

 - Do you really need to be on a “diet”?
 Or are healthy habits like giving up junk food and walking daily enough to get you to your goal?

 - What works best for you?
 Do you think intermittent fasting aligns with your schedule?

 - What’s your budget?
 Are you considering a pricey weight loss plan?
 Is it something you can sustain long-term?